Thiyagu (film): Production

 When M. Saravanan of AVM Productions met Charuhasan, he asked about controlling budget in art films for which Charuhasan said the film costs can be recovered after selling rights for national television for which they provide ₹8 lakh, which impressed Saravanan and he decided to make a "purposeful movie".
-Oru Manithanin Kathai, a novel written by Sivasankari and serialised in the magazine Ananda Vikatan in 1978–79, was adapted into a TV series by the same name in 1985 and starred Raghuvaran.
+Oru Manithanin Kathai, a novel written by Sivasankari and serialised in the magazine Ananda Vikatan from 1978 to 1979, was adapted into a TV series by the same name in 1985 and starred Raghuvaran.
 AVM later decided to adapt this series into a feature film titled Thiyagu; Raghuvaran returned in the same role, and S. P. Muthuraman was hired as director.
 Muthuraman charged no fee for the film.

 Soundtrack

 The music was composed by Shankar–Ganesh.

 Release and reception

 Thiyagu was released on 5 October 1990.
-The film was screened for the then chief minister of Tamil Nadu M. Karunanidhi who liked it.
+The film was screened for the then Chief Minister of Tamil Nadu M. Karunanidhi who liked it.
 A filmed speech of his was attached to the final cut.
-The government issued a notice saying that people can come and watch for free in theaters.
+The government issued a notice saying that people can come and watch for free in theatres.
 Despite this, it failed commercially and won no awards.
 Saravanan revealed when he wanted to sell the satellite rights to Doordarshan, they refused, saying the film lacked "entertainment value".
 Despite giving the satellite rights to Sun TV, it never aired in the channel.
 Saravanan worried that the film which was intended to propagate the ill-effects of alcoholism did not reach the audience.